 Get the Advice and Representation You Need from an Experienced NYC Partnership Dispute Lawyer

 Partnership disputes can threaten both professional and personal relationships.
-They can involve a wide range of issues, and, in many cases, they can lend themselves to various potential resolutions.
-To achieve the most favorable resolution in light of the circumstances at hand, partners need to make sound and forward-thinking decisions, and they need to work with an experienced NYC partnership dispute lawyer who can guide them forward with confidence.
+They can involve a wide range of issues and, in many cases, lend themselves to various potential resolutions.
+To achieve the most favorable resolution in light of the circumstances at hand, partners need to make sound, forward-thinking decisions and work with an experienced NYC partnership dispute lawyer who can guide them with confidence.

 At Knox Law Group, we have extensive experience handling partnership disputes in New York City.
 We represent partnerships and individual partners, and we provide representation for settlement negotiations, mediation, arbitration, and litigation.
-As with all matters we handle, we take a cost-conscious and client-first approach—and we focus on achieving favorable resolutions for our clients as efficiently (and, when desired, as amicably) as possible.
+As with all matters we handle, we take a cost-conscious, client-first approach—focusing on achieving favorable resolutions for our clients as efficiently (and, when desired, as amicably) as possible.

 Types of Partnership Disputes We Handle